 Festivals Australia delivers two competitive funding rounds each year, usually February-March and September-October.
-The specific opening and closing dates for applications are advertised on the Department of Communications and the Arts (the Department) website at www.arts.gov.au/funding-and-support/festivals-australia.
+The specific opening and closing dates for applications are advertised on the Office for the Arts' (the Department) website at www.arts.gov.au/funding-and-support/festivals-australia.